Two Locations:

 Stage 3 periodontal disease is past the point of prevention helping.
 It is important to avoid this stage at all costs, as it can cause serious damage to the pet’s gums and teeth, as well as their overall health.

-Unfortunately, many pet owners do not notice periodontal disease until it has reached stage 3.
-At this stage, the gums are inflamed, swollen, and bleed easily.
 Periodontal pockets, which are areas of inflammation between the teeth and gums, have formed.
 Bone loss is also likely occurring due to the bacterial toxins that are released.
 Calculus buildup will be significant, and the pet will have bad breath.

 Stage 3 periodontal disease can lead to a number of serious health problems, including infections of the kidneys, liver, and heart.
 However, it is still treatable with professional dental care and diligent home care.